TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-payment-supportedpaymentinstrumentsandcurrencies.md

 ### What payment options do I have in purchasing Azure?

 * You can purchase Azure using a **credit card** or a **debit card**.
 Please note that we don't accept prepaid and virtual credit cards.
 There may be a delay before discounts are reflected on your bill.
-You are solely responsible for any credit card interest or other credit card charges that may result.<br>
+You are solely responsible for any credit card interest or other credit card charges that may result.
 * The other payment option is to be **invoiced**.
 Once you opt for the invoice option, you can't move to the credit card option.
-To sign up for invoicing, please go[ here](https://docs.microsoft.com/azure/billing/billing-how-to-pay-by-invoice).<br>
+To sign up for invoicing, please go[ here](https://docs.microsoft.com/azure/billing/billing-how-to-pay-by-invoice).

 Lean more on supported countries/regions and currencies : [Supported countries/regions and currencies](https://azure.microsoft.com/pricing/faq/) <br>